Alliteration (Latin): Definitions

 Scholars differ as to how alliteration should be defined.
 Some, such as Keith Maclennan (2017), suggest that the term alliteration should be used only of repeated sounds at the beginning of words, and assonance of sounds repeated in another context.
 Tracy Peck (1884) also gives examples only of word-initial alliteration.

 However, Pontano himself, who invented the term, used it also of the alliteration of medial consonants.
 The French scholars A. Cordier (1939) and Jules Marouzeau (1933) similarly define it as "the repetition, near or exact, of a phoneme or group of phonemes at the beginning of syllables (e.g. fanfare) or at the beginning of words (e.g. bel et bien) nearby one another in the utterance."

 The German classicist August Ferdinand Naeke (1829) also accepted internal alliteration and cited examples such as paene eFFrēgistī Fatue Foribus cardinēs "you've nearly broken the hinges of the door, you idiot!"
 (Plautus), in which the first F, though medial, clearly contributes to the effect of the whole.

 The Lucretius specialists Cyril Bailey (1947) and Margaret Deutsch (1939), on the other hand, give a slightly different definition.
 They define alliteration as the repetition of consonants (whether initial or medial), and assonance as the repetition of vowel sounds or of syllables.
 From the examples Bailey gives, such as ipse, it is clear that he considered that consonants at the end of syllables and words could contribute to alliteration as well as those at the beginning.

 Thus when several words in a row begin with the same vowel, as in Incidit Ictus Ingēns ad terram "the huge man, struck, falls to the ground" (Virgil), some scholars follow Pontano in referring to it as alliteration, while others use the term assonance.

 Conversely, when a medial consonant is involved, as in SaXa Sonābant, it is called "internal alliteration" by Bailey but would be considered as assonance by Maclennan.

+Writing in Latin in the 12th century, Gerald of Wales defines alliteration as "that kind of annominatio (paronomasia) in which the initial letters or syllables of words are linked together".
+He gives a Latin example from the Aeneid: tālēs cāsūs Cassandra canēbat (Aen.
+3.183) "such misfortunes Cassandra was singing", in which the syllables cās, cass and ca are used in successive words.